shikang61/SRS-App/README.md

 Here are its functions:
 1. Start-stop timer
+2. 4 Categories of activity to choose from
-2. Summary page
+3. Summary page
-3. Link to Google sheets
+4. Link to Google sheets

 Technologies used in the App:
 - This app is written in Python and kivy/kivyMD.